adinashby/starter-programming-patterns-project/README.md

 **Steps to follow**

 1. Create and populate the database using JDBC within your application or in a separate application or using SQLiteStudio.
-2. Designtheuserinterface(GUIorConsole).
+2. Design the user interface(GUI or Console).
-3. Createthemainclasses.
+3. Create the main classes.
 4. Implement the MVC architecture.
-5. VerifyifCRUDoperationsimplementedbythemethodscorrectlyupdatethedatabase.
+5. Verify if CRUD operations implemented by the methods correctly update the database.
-6. ConsiderInternationalization(choosetwoLocaleobjects).
+6. Consider Internationalization(choose two Localeo bjects).
-7. Refactorthecodetoapplysomedesignpatterns.
+7. Refactor the code to apply some design patterns.
-8. DocumentyourcodeusingJavaDoc.
+8. Document your code using JavaDoc.
 9. Create a Test class using JUnit to test the controller methods.
 All tests should pass.

 **What to Submit**